slamora/brackets-wiki/SplitView-Architecture-Notes.md

 ## EditorLayoutManager.getAllWorkingSets()

 # Deprecate `DocumentManager.getWorkingSet()  `
-A deprecation warning will be added and the function will return `EditorLayoutManager.getAllWorkingSets()`
+A deprecation warning will be added and the function will return a unique list of all documents (not files) from all working sets.

 All core extensions and functions that use `DocumentManager.getWorkingSet()` will call one of the 2 `get*` functions above.